 The main thrust of this article has been to point you to the right class of router.
 Once you determine that, there is still a world of choice out there.

 In the end, the only real way to know how a wireless router will perform is to try it.
 The SNB Forums are full of people agonizing over choosing the best router and getting confused by all the conflicting reviews and advice.
 Sometimes they get their "perfect" router home and all is well.
 But other times, it becomes the router from hell that won’t play nice at all in their specific environment.
 If that happens to you, just return the router and move on to your second choice.

 The better way to go is determine the class of router you need, hit the Router Charts routing benchmarks to make sure it has enough wired routing throughput to handle your Internet connection speed.
 Then use the Router Ranker to quickly find the best performing products.
 If you want to drill down into feature details, use the Router Finder and if you need to wallow in the performance benchmark data, check the Router Charts.

 Once you’ve made your choice, buy from a retailer with a liberal return policy.
-Amazon does and you’ll get all your money back (minus shipping) as long as you return the product in the same condition as you received it.
+Amazon has one and you’ll get all your money back (minus shipping) as long as you return the product in the same condition as you received it.
 Linksys’ Home Store has 90 day (!) no-hassle returns for new and 30 days for refurbed products and they pay shipping.
 There are other options out there.
 Use them to make sure that you’re getting something that works for you!